Matty Healy: Legacy

 Healy has influenced numerous music artists and has inspired several singer-songwriters with the Chicago Tribune describing him as "one of the younger generation's most influential artistic leaders".
 Billie Eilish has said Healy was an early inspiration for her: "His show is the second show I ever went to in my life.
 He changed so much about who I am, how I write music."
 Halsey was "really influenced" by Healy's lyrical approach stating: "His lyrical content is a lot of dialogue, a lot of places.
 It's very descriptive and it creates this honest, authentic image."
 Lewis Capaldi is particularly drawn to Healy's "self-awareness" and is "envious" of his ability to write humorous lyrics: "He's incredible, I absolutely love him."
 Sam Fender won a singing competition at 16 where Healy was a judge, and years later was quoted saying: "Every time I see Matty I can't help but fanboy him really hard".
 Holly Humberstone has described him as a “musical genius”, while Robbie Williams, who labeled the current music scene as "boring," singled out Healy as "the only commercially viable pop/rock star who is willing to be something other than beige," describing Healy as "unhinged, super smart, super talented".

 Stevie Nicks has described Healy's lyrics to "She's American" as poetry, while Brian Eno told Healy that "Love It If We Made It" was the kind of political song he wished he could write.
 Lorde has described "Somebody Else" as a song that "really influenced Melodrama.
 It influenced the tones and the colors and the emotions."
 Shawn Mendes has called Healy "the best frontman" he has ever seen, and stated that the band's third album was the inspiration for his single "If I Can't Have You".
 Michelle Zauner who is a "longtime 1975 fan" described him as "the perfect frontman" and admires his lyrical ability "to make something compelling and profound and smart that's also so on the verge of making people hate him."

-Mick Jagger, Taylor Swift, Keith Urban, Ed Sheeran, Harry Styles, Hayley Williams, Phoebe Bridgers, Charli XCX, Ice Spice, Baby Queen and Sabrina Carpenter are known admirers of his work.
+Mick Jagger, Taylor Swift, Ed Sheeran, Harry Styles, Phoebe Bridgers, and Baby Queen are known admirers of his work.